Learn from Outstanding Faculty and Industry Experts

 Faculty and instructors subject to change.

 He sits on the investment committee of the endowment and pension fund of Victoria College at the University of Toronto.
 He was a member of a think-tank with the Federal Reserve of Chicago focusing on risk management and systemic risk issues.
-He is an advisor to fintechs and financial institutions around the world.

-He is currently completing a book on “AI and Finance”.
-He is the author of “When Prime Brokers Fail” published by Bloomberg Press.
+He is the author of "When Prime Brokers Fail" published by Bloomberg Press.

 Previously, Tim worked in the capital markets for over 10 years.
-While at a merchant bank he made private equity and mezzanine debt investments.
+While at Penfund he made private equity and mezzanine debt investments.
 At UBS Securities he was a sell side equity research analyst covering the Canadian oil & gas sector.
 As a member of the Investment Banking group at BMO Capital Markets, Tim was involved in a number of financings, mergers & acquisitions and securities valuations with clients in the oil & gas, utility and agriculture sectors.

 Tim received his Master of Business Administration degree from the Ivey Business School and a Bachelor of Commerce degree from the Haskayne School of Business.
 While at the Ivey Business School he taught business and entrepreneurial skills in Nizhny-Novgorord, Russia and Minsk, Belarus as part of the LEADER Project.
 He has also attained the Chartered Financial Analyst (CFA) designation.